 The Encyclopaedia Brittanica states,

 The death and resurrection of Christ are the central message of the gospel.
-The only way that Jesus intended for us to commemorate this was through the 'breaking of bread' which we are to take part in together as a church.
-This was certainly not to be done just once a year at Good Friday/Easter time, and certainly not with eggs and buns!
+The only way that Jesus intended us to commemorate this was through the 'breaking of bread', which we are to take part in together as a church.

-When we break bread, we testify not only of Christ's death, but also of our death with Him.
-The emotionalism of Good Friday and sentimentality of Easter turns the attention of men away from the necessity of following Jesus, and towards empty ritualism.
+When we break bread, we testify not only of Christ's death, but also our death with Him.
+The emotionalism of Good Friday and sentimentality of Easter turns the attention of men away from the necessity of following Jesus, to empty ritualism.

 God's Word Or Man's Tradition?